 - I recommend that you sign up with the Basic plan if you intend to run a basic single website.

-- I recommend that you sign up with the Plus plan if you intend to run a more than just one site or a WordPress site.
+- I recommend that you sign up with the Plus plan if you intend to run more than just one site or a WordPress site.

-- I recommend that you sign up with the Pro plan if you intend to run a ecommerce site or a WordPress site, and want a dedicated IP address plus security and spam prevention features.
+- I recommend that you sign up with the Pro plan if you intend to run an ecommerce site or a WordPress site, and want a dedicated IP address plus security and spam prevention features.

 Frequently Asked Questions

 Here you will find answers to some of the most common questions asked.
 Think of it as the unofficial FAQ.

 - What is Bluehost.com?